We need space in order to be creative. Piano practice is not an exception.

 When I was little, I used to practice in a room full of books – a real old-fashioned library full of great books that my father collected during his entire life.
 The bookshelves were everywhere – even on the wall above my piano.

-At the same time, the fact that I was seeing all these books in front of me inevitably slowed down my practice rhythm!
+At the same time, the fact that I was seeing all those books in front of me inevitably slowed down my practice rhythm!

 Even valuable books can be considered clutter in certain circumstances.
 All the things that surround you while you practice create an invisible (yet dominating) pressure, directly affecting your mental and emotional state, your ability to focus and, as a result – your productivity.